Personal Gadgets

 What is the difference between active noise cancellation and passive noise isolation?

 Passive isolation is the physical blocking of sound by the headset’s ear cups and cushions, typically reducing noise by 15 to 25 dB without any electronics involved.
 Active noise cancellation uses microphones and signal processing to generate an inverse sound wave that cancels additional noise, primarily in low-frequency ranges.
-Most over-ear headsets use both together, and the combined effect is significantly better than either alone.
+Most over-ear headsets from brands like Sony, Bose, and Jabra use both together, and the combined effect is significantly better than either alone.

 Are noise-canceling headphones safe for all-day wear?